 Figure 22.
-Panel line chart showing the length of Coorong over the 2017 - 2018 water year across four ecologically relevant salinity targets.
+Panel line chart showing the length of Coorong over the 2018 - 2019 water year across four ecologically relevant salinity targets.
 The simulated outputs are shown for the scenario with Commonwealth environmental water (red) and without Commonwealth environmental water (grey).
+The data points were derived from daily simulations for each 1km node along the 102 km Coorong transect.